aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

             git checkout -f -B exercise-2 origin/exercise-2-start-python

-This will give you a codebase that already has the base64 changes applied.
+This will give you a codebase that includes the base64 changes and direct KMS encryption from Exercises 0 and 1.
 Note that any uncommitted changes you've made already will be lost.

-Exploring the limitations of direct KMS
+Exploring the guardrails of direct KMS
 =======================================

 Directly using KMS means that your messages will be limited in size to 4096